SvenGDK/PSMT-Library/README.md

 # PS Multi Tools .NET Library
-The PS Multi Tools .NET Library contains various tools and downloads for almost any Playstation console or handheld. </br>
+The PS Multi Tools .NET Library contains all tools, downloads and other stuff for almost any Playstation console or handheld. </br>
 Some tools are written by other developers and will be executed from an executable binary with arguments - please take a look at the code.

 ## General: